Viber/viber-bot-python/README.md

     * .event\_type ⇒ `string `
     * .timestamp ⇒ `long`

+<a name="ConversationStarted"></a>
 #### ViberConversationStartedRequest object
 Inherits from [ViberRequest](#ViberRequest)

 Conversation started event fires when a user opens a conversation with the PA using the “message” button (found on the PA’s info screen) or using a [deep link](https://developers.viber.com/tools/deep-links/index.html).

 This event is **not** considered a subscribe event and doesn't allow the PA to send messages to the user; however, it will allow sending one "welcome message" to the user.
+See [sending a welcome message](#SendingWelcomeMessage) below for more information.

 | Param | Type | Notes |
 | --- | --- | --- |